nenoNaninu/TypedSignalR.Client/README.md

     public DateTime Datetime { get; set; }
 }

-// The return type of the client-side method must be Task. public interface IClientContract
+// The return type of methods on the client-side must be Task. public interface IClientContract
 {
     // Of course, user defined type is OK.